-Although school emergency communication strategies don’t really need to plan for ‘in the event of cloned dinosaurs escaping’, we recommend for New Zealand schools to have reliable communication methods in place for the following situations:
+Although school emergency communication strategies don’t really need to plan for ‘in the event of cloned dinosaurs escaping’, we recommend schools have reliable communication methods in place for the following situations:

 A student management system alone is not sufficient for emergencies

 During an emergency or other disruptive event, schools are not only responsible for the safety of students, but also for communicating with parents to inform them of the situation and give them peace of mind.

 For a few of these situations, (like epidemic outbreaks), it is probable that you would still have easy access to the school building and therefore, the computers.
 In this case, a messaging system from your SMS would suffice.

 However, what if there was a power cut or the WiFi went out?
 What if there was a fire, earthquake or lockdown and you couldn’t access the school office?
 Would you still be able to get a message out to all parents quickly and easily using your SMS?